-The Quebec case involved a constitutional challenge to the Code civil section explicitly limiting marriage to opposite-sex couples and to any federal statute or common law rule prohibiting same-sex marriage.
+The Quebec case involved a constitutional challenge to the Code civil section explicitly limiting marriage to opposite-sex couples and to any federal statute or common-law rule prohibiting same-sex marriage.
 In September 2002 the Cour supérieure du Québec became the second Canadian court to allow a same-sex marriage application.
-Lemelin J. found that the terms of section 5 of the 2001 Federal Law-Civil Law Harmonization Act, No. 1 (FLCLHA) - the operative provision applicable in Québec - under which "[m]arriage requires the free and enlightened consent of a man and a woman to be the spouse of the other" effected an unjustified section 15 violation.
+Lemelin J. found that the terms of section 5 of the 2001 Federal Law-Civil Law Harmonization Act, No. 1 (FLCLHA) - the operative provision applicable in Quebec - under which "[m]arriage requires the free and enlightened consent of a man and a woman to be the spouse of the other" effected an unjustified section 15 violation.
 Like the Ontario Court, she concluded that the 1867 Constitution did not prevent a new legislated definition of marriage, and that providing equivalent benefits would not remedy the inequity of denying gay and lesbian couples access to marriage.
 Thus, the province's new civil union regime, although recognizing the legitimacy of same-sex conjugal relationships, was not equivalent to marriage.
-Lemelin J. also concluded that procreation could no longer be considered the sole defining characteristic of marriage.

-The Quebec Court suspended its declaration of constitutional invalidity for 24 months to enable Parliament to remedy the discrimination in section 5 of the FLCLHA, presenting no substitute definition to take effect in the absence of Parliamentary action.
-The finding of invalidity was extended to the interpretive provision in federal Bill C-23, which also characterizes marriage as a heterosexual institution (Hendricks c.
+The Quebec Court extended its declaration of constitutional invalidity to the interpretive provision in federal Bill C-23 and to the Code civil provisions that also characterized marriage as a heterosexual institution.
+It suspended this remedy for 24 months, presenting no substitute definition to take effect in the absence of parliamentary action (Hendricks c.
 Québec (Procureur général)).

 Each of the above decisions was appealed, that of the B.C.
-Court by the plaintiff couples and EGALE, that of the Ontario and Quebec courts by the federal government.
+Court by the plaintiff couples and EGALE, those of the Ontario and Quebec courts by the federal government.

-On 1 May 2003, a unanimous decision of the British Columbia Court of Appeal reversed the Supreme Court judgment that had upheld the common law rule barring same-sex marriage.
-In the ruling's principal set of reasons, Prowse J.A.:

-- concurred with the Ontario and Quebec lower courts' finding that Parliament has the constitutional authority to legislate a modified definition of marriage; - adopted the view, set out in the Ontario ruling, that the opposite-sex common law definition effects substantive discrimination in that marriage "represents society's highest acceptance of ... a couple's relationship, and, thus, touches their sense of human dignity at its core"; - noted that La Forest J.'s comments on traditional marriage in the 1995 Supreme Court of Canada Egan decision were written for the minority in the section 15 portion of that ruling, and did not preclude Parliament from changing the existing definition of marriage: "[i]t is not disputed that heterosexual marriages represent the tradition; the question is whether that tradition must be re-evaluated and altered in light of the Charter": - agreed with the Ontario and Quebec courts that the section 15 infringement resulting from the opposite-sex common law definition of marriage was not justified under section 1 of the Charter, in part, because procreation no longer represents a sufficiently pressing objective to justify restricting marriage to opposite-sex couples; and in the absence of evidence that allowing same-sex marriage would reduce heterosexual procreation, the restriction is not rationally connected to that objective.
+In May 2003, a unanimous decision of the British Columbia Court of Appeal reversed the Supreme Court judgment that had upheld the common-law rule barring same-sex marriage.
+In the ruling's principal set of reasons, Prowse J.A. concurred with the Ontario and Quebec lower courts' finding that Parliament has the constitutional authority to legislate a modified definition of marriage; adopted the view, set out in the Ontario ruling, that the opposite-sex common-law definition effects substantive discrimination; noted that La Forest J.'s comments on traditional marriage in the 1995 Supreme Court of Canada Egan decision were written for the minority in the section 15 portion of that ruling, and did not preclude Parliament from changing the existing definition of marriage: "[i]t is not disputed that heterosexual marriages represent the tradition; the question is whether that tradition must be re-evaluated and altered in light of the Charter"; and agreed with the Ontario and Quebec courts that procreation no longer represents a sufficiently pressing objective to justify restricting marriage to opposite-sex couples.

-In the result, the Court declared the common law bar against same-sex marriage of no force and effect, reformulated the common law definition to mean the "lawful union of two persons," and suspended both forms of relief until 12 July 2004, the expiration of the suspension in the Halpern decision.
-However, this suspension was subsequently lifted (Barbeau v.
-British Columbia (Attorney General)).
+In the result, the Court declared the common-law bar against same-sex marriage of no force and effect and reformulated the common-law definition to mean the "lawful union of two persons."
+The Court suspended both forms of relief until expiration of the suspension in the Halpern decision.
+In July 2003, in light of subsequent developments and with the federal Attorney General's consent, the Court lifted this suspension, making its gender-neutral definition of marriage effective in British Columbia immediately.

-On 10 June 2003, the Ontario Court of Appeal unanimously upheld the Divisional Court's decision finding the common law definition of marriage an unjustified violation of section 15 of the Charter.
+On 10 June 2003, the Ontario Court of Appeal unanimously upheld the Divisional Court's decision finding the common-law definition of marriage an unjustified violation of section 15 of the Charter.
 In per curiam reasons, the Court explicitly endorsed much of the reasoning and conclusions of prior decisions to that effect described above, while dismissing in turn arguments of federal lawyers seeking to refute the finding of unconstitutionality.
 The reasons assert, in part: